 - There’s a simple keto option, thanks to liquid keto sweeteners like monkfruit or stevia.

-The Benefits of Activated Charcoal
+Health Benefits of Activated Charcoal

 I’m positively in love with activated charcoal on its own.
 And here’s a fun story: I came down with the stomach flu a while back and read, whilst bemoaning my own imminent death, that activated charcoal could actually absorb the stomach bug.
 It has been used for thousands of years to bind toxins, heavy metals, even poisons, and flush them from your body.

 So after a few rounds of vomiting, I took a couple capsules.
 And that was it!
 I stopped throwing up.
 Amazing, right?
 I was sort of amazed.
 Like completely and totally amazed.

 - Absorbing toxins, drugs, heavy metals, and poisons, and flushing them from the body

 - Reduces fish odor syndrome

 Read more about the benefits of activated charcoal here.